Earthship: Europe

 In 2000, Michael Reynolds and his team came to build the first residential earthship in Boingt (Belgium).
 While water, power module, solar panels and the team were on their way to Europe, the mayor of Boingt put his veto on the building permit.
 Josephine Overeem, the woman who wanted to build the earthship, and Michael Reynolds decided to do a demonstration model in her back yard at her residence in Strombeek (Belgium).
 CLEVEL invited Reynolds from Belgium to Brighton in the UK, and orchestrated plans for the earthship in Brighton, started in 2003.
 This was the beginning of a series of trips made by Reynolds and the construction of earthships in the UK, France and the Netherlands.

 In 2004, the very first Earthship in the UK was opened at Kinghorn Loch in Fife, Scotland.
 It was built by volunteers of the SCI charity.
 In 2005, the first earthship in England was established in Stanmer Park, Brighton with the Low Carbon Trust.
 In 2007, CLEVEL and Earthship Biotecture obtained planning permission to build on a development site overlooking the Brighton Marina in the UK.
 The application followed a six-month feasibility study, orchestrated by Daren Howarth, Kevan Trott and Michael Reynolds and funded by the UK Environment Agency and the Energy Savings Trust.
 The successful application was for sixteen one, two, and three-bedroom earthship homes on this site, expected to have a sale price of 250 - 400,000 pounds.
 The homes are all designed according to basic earthship principles developed in the United States and adapted to the UK.
-15,000 tires will be recycled to construct these homes (the UK burns approximately 40 million tires each year).
+15,000 tires will be reused to construct these homes (the UK burns approximately 40 million tires each year).
 The plans include the enhancement of habitats on the site for lizards that already live there, which is the reasoning behind entitling the project "The Lizard".
 This would have been the first development of its kind in Europe.